Why join ALCTS?

 ALA Membership and Dues

 As you might expect, the amount of your dues will depend on your membership type.
-See the Dues page for more information on ALA dues.
+See the Membership Types page for more information on ALA dues.
 ALCTS dues are the cost of ALA membership plus:

 - Personal: $65